subasraj/flashpost-support/USER-MANUAL.md

 2. Click the **`</>`** (code) icon in the request panel
 3. Select your target language and library
 4. Copy the generated code

+The generated **Shell / cURL** snippet is cross-platform: it uses double quotes, stays on a single line, and compacts JSON/XML bodies so it can be pasted into Windows cmd.exe/PowerShell as well as macOS/Linux bash/zsh without edits.

 ![Code Generation](https://github.com/subasraj/flashpost-support/blob/main/images/flashpost-code-snippet.png?raw=true)